odevauchelle/pyFreeFem/documentation/free-surface_aquifer.md

 ## Linearized problem

 When the rainfal rate $R$ is small enough, our problem can be linearized.
-In the mathematical space, this translates into the bottom line remaining at $\mathrm{Im} \, \omega = - H$.
+In the mathematical space, this translates into the bottom line remaining at $\mathrm{Im} \omega = v = - H$.
 In other words, we let the bottom lie where it is when $R=0$.

 This approximation fixes the free boundary; it is therefore straightforward to solve it with finite elements.
 It will also prove the basis for a better approximation of the solution.